Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     Enter the Kubernetes cluster port: (443)
     ```

 5. Enter the name of the Kubernetes secret to store the certificate.
-By default, Istio is deployed in the `istio-system` namespace, and the secret for the gateway certificate is saved to this namespace.
+By default, the Istio ingress gateway is deployed in the `istio-system` namespace, and the secret for the gateway certificate is saved to this namespace.
 The creation of this namespace is handled by the deployment of Istio, if it does not exists yet.

    ```bash
    Enter the name of the secret to store the Istio gateway certificate: (gateway-cert)